-Safety is a shared responsibility, and you play a key role in keeping our campus community safe.
+You play a key role in keeping our campus community safe.
 I encourage you to become involved by proactively identifying issues before they become problems and reporting them to DPS by phone, in-person at any DPS location, to any DPS officer, or via LiveSafe, the Trojan Mobile Safety App.
-(Please note that race, ethnicity, gender, religious affiliation, and/or other protected classes are not considered the basis for suspicion; only behaviors can be considered the basis for suspicion.)
 We also welcome your concerns and your feedback for making our community a safer place to live, study and work.